A New Way In

-Vehicle, cycle and pedestrian entrances are separated to clarify circulation and improve visitor experience.
-The main pedestrian entrance coincides with the position of the existing entrance.
+Vehicle, cycle, and pedestrian entrances are separated to clarify circulation and improve the visitor experience.
+The main pedestrian entrance coincides with the position of the existing entry.

 The entrance experience is enhanced with a generous forecourt, providing fully-inclusive, step-free access to the Porter’s Lodge and Gallery.
-A rythmic facade of stone portals frame a covered colonnade, which passes through the building to arrive in the new West Quad.
-New pathes follow direct views that lead to key College buildings, including the Great Hall, the Cavendish Building and the new Dining Hall.
+A rhythmic façade of stone portals frames a covered colonnade, which passes through the building to arrive at the new West Quad.
+New paths follow direct views that lead to key College buildings, including the Great Hall, the Cavendish Building, and the new Dining Hall.

-The structure is crafted from high-quality and low-carbon materials that provide both structure and finish for long-term durability.
+The structure is crafted from high-quality and low-carbon materials that provide both form and finish for long-term durability.
 Reinforced red sandstone columns and beams span from front to back façades.
 A lattice of natural timber joists from local UK forests spans between these stone portals.
-The joists will in turn support thin stone slabs that will form the ceiling.
+The joists will support thin stone slabs that will form the ceiling.

 This is a welcoming space sheltered by a covered portico on the east and west sides of the building.

 The reception is arranged to allow passive observation of the main entrance colonnade.
-Large shaded windows offer clear views out, while making the porters visible to visitors.
-The colonnade offers a single lock-down gate that can be easily closed.
+Large shaded windows offer clear views while making the porters visible to visitors.
+The colonnade provides a single lock-down gate that can be easily closed.

 A Library for Wondrous Stories

-Almost circular in plan, the north-west corner of the room is squared to inflect towards the Great Hall and create extra space for furniture.
+Almost circular in plan, the room’s northwest corner is squared to inflect towards the Great Hall and create extra space for furniture.
 Additional reader spaces are provided for the existing library by creating a glazed walkway overlooking the new west quad.

-The reading room is insulated from the noise by a buffer of storage spaces.
-On the west side, windows overlook planting in the new quad, and visually connect to the main library.
-Full height doors open into the gallery space, and the reading room is directly connected to the staff workspace and a seminar room.
+The reading room is insulated from noise by a buffer of storage spaces.
+On the west side, windows overlook planting in the new quad and visually connect to the main library.
+Full-height doors open into the gallery space, and the reading room is directly connected to the staff workspace and a seminar room.

 Public Facing Gallery

 The gallery is a generous volume with a visible presence on Hills Road, revealing ongoing exhibitions and activity to passers-by.
 The west wall is lined with fitted display cabinets, while loose display tables can suit a changing programme of events.
-The library interior is glimpsed through tall stained glass doors, which can be opened to the gallery for special events.
-The location and the flexible design also makes the space suitable for private-hire events.
+The library interior is glimpsed through tall stained glass doors, which can be opened to the gallery for special occasions.
+The location and the flexible design make the space suitable for private-hire events.